LovaszAkos/AFP1_nagyprojekt/doc/Requirement Specification.md

 # 4. Functional Requirements
 You can read more in the "Request list" section about the functional requirements.
 Our current and requested business contains some more information about that as well.
-Our website has two types of usage: user, administrator.

-## User:
-1. An user can add items to the cart and can also remove them.
-2. An user can browse different listings on the website.
-3. An user can register and log into their account.
-4. They can order the items that has been put into the cart, and fill out their shipping address and payment information.
-5. An user can read the items' descriptions and take a closer look at the images.

-## Administrator:
-1. An administrator can add, delete and edit items on the website.
-2. An administrator can see all previous orders.
-3. An adminitrator can cancel orders.
-4. An administator has the same functions as an user.

 # 5. Standards & Laws
 ## General Standards: